 The program’s academic goal is to engage students in a rigorous examination of the interplay between government and economics.
 The challenging coursework will give students the academic background necessary to become influential policymakers, savvy business-people, and global leaders of tomorrow.

 The intense academic program includes course components covering the fundamental concepts and theories of political economy as well as an advanced course in political philosophy.
-The lectures and readings connect scientific, theoretical, and philosophical analyses with the hope that students will apply what they learn at AIPE when they return to their home countries.
+The lectures and readings provide philosophical grounding in the principles of economics and government which students can apply in their home countries.